rogerpadilla/nukak/README.md

 export const confirmationService = new ConfirmationService();

-// then you can just import the constant `confirmationService` in another file,
+// then you could just import the constant `confirmationService` in another file,
-// and when you call `confirmationService.confirmAction` all the operations there
+// and when you call `confirmAction` function, all the operations there
-// will automatically run inside a single transaction await confirmationService.confirmAction(data);
+// will (automatically) run inside a single transaction await confirmationService.confirmAction(data);
 ```

 ## <a name="programmatic-transactions"></a>:hammer_and_wrench: Programmatic Transactions

-uql supports both, _programmatic_ and _declarative_ transactions, with the former you have more flexibility
+`uql` supports both, _declarative_ and _programmatic_ transactions, with the former you can just describe the scope of your transactions, with the later you have more flexibility (hence more responsibility).
-(hence more responsibility), with the later you can describe the scope of your transactions.

 1. obtain the `querier` object with `await getQuerier()`
 2. open a `try/catch/finally` block